autotraderuk/dbt-dry-run/README.md

 This dry runner uses BigQuery's [dry run][bq-dry-run] capability to allow you to check that SQL queries are valid before trying to execute them.

+See the [blog post][blog-post] for more information on how the dry runner works.

 ## Quickstart

 ### Installation